LuJunru/LLM_Finetune/README.md

 # LLM_SFT
 General SFT scripts for LLMs.
+(See DPO scripts in DPO branch.)

 ## Environment
 We provide [core_requirement.txt](core_requirement.txt) for your convenience.